R-js/mangos/README.md

 An extreemly intuitive `JOI like` (but easier to use) JS validator, with the following advantages:

 - Easy to extend collection of build in validators with novice features
-- Ability to reference cross reference data within an object being validated
+- Ability to cross reference data (think foreign keys) within an object being validated
 - Compose validators via chaining "dot" notation aka `V.IfFalsy(123).integer(4).optional`
-- adding a validator via chaining to an existing validator creates a new validator instance: `V.float().integer()` is a different validator then `V.floatt()`.
+- adding a validator via chaining to an existing validator creates a new validator instance: `V.float().integer()` is a different validator then `V.float()`.

 [Full Api Doc](packages/validator/README.md)